leebuhrmann/splash/README.md

 # splash

-Made this to familiarize myself with HTML, CSS, and Javascript.
+Made this to practice my HTML, CSS, and Javascript.